 Pepper races found within X. euvesicatoria are the most widely distributed and cause the greatest economic loss in pepper.
 Xanthomonas vesicatoria and X. gardneri are also known to cause bacterial leaf spot on pepper and can have a significant impact in regions where they are found.
 Xanthomonas perforans races are occasionally found to cause disease on pepper.
 Pepper races found within X. euvesicatoria are the most widely distributed and cause the greatest economic loss in pepper.
+Xanthomonas vesicatoria and X. gardneri are also known to cause bacterial leaf spot on pepper.
 Xanthomonas vesicatoria and X. gardneri are also known to cause bacterial leaf spot on pepper and can have a significant impact in regions where they are found.
 Xanthomonas perforans races are occasionally found to cause disease on pepper.
 Races from all four species have been isolated from tomato.
-As resistance in tomato and pepper to bacterial spot is based on races that go across these species, use of the old and traditional name X. c. vesicatoria and its acronym Xcv continues.
+As resistance in tomato and pepper to bacterial spot is based on races that go across these species, it was agreed to use the name Xanthomonas spp. with the acronym X. spp.